-To assess the competitiveness of our executive compensation for 2015, the Compensation Committee took into account competitive market compensation paid by other companies based on market data obtained from Radford High-Tech Executive Surveys.
-The peer group, which was selected by the Compensation Committee in February 2015, included 17 companies, each of which: (1) were business or labor market competitors in the semiconductor intellectual property or electronic design automation industries or were small fabless or semiconductor capital equipment manufacturers; and (2) generated 2014 revenues between \$50 million and \$199 million, except for ARM, which had revenues between \$1 billion and \$1.5 billion, and Rambus and IDT which generated revenues between \$200 million and \$499 million.
+To assess the competitiveness of our executive compensation for 2016, the Compensation Committee took into account competitive market compensation paid by other companies based on market data obtained from Radford High-Tech Executive Surveys.
+The peer group, which was selected by the Compensation Committee in February 2016, included 18 companies, each of which: (1) were business or labor market competitors in the semiconductor intellectual property or electronic design automation industries or were small fabless or semiconductor capital equipment manufacturers; and (2) generated 2015 revenues between \$100 million and \$499 million, except for MIPS by Imagination Technologies, which does not publicly disclose its revenues.
 This peer group was comprised of the following companies: